-Treats high blood pressure, severe chest pain (angina), and irregular heartbeats (arrhythmias).
+Treats high blood pressure, severe chest pain (angina), and irregular heartbeat (arrhythmia).
+A lower blood pressure will reduce the risk of stroke and heart attack.
 This medicine is a calcium channel blocker.

 There may be other brand names for this medicine.

 Calan, Calan SR, Covera-HS, Isoptin SR, Verelan, Verelan PM

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to verapamil.
 Do not use this medicine if you have low blood pressure or if you have certain heart problems.
 Ask your doctor what these heart problems are.